MyWaterWheel/Website/README.md

-# Website
-# My Personal Website
+# WaterWheel Website

-This is the source code for my personal website, hosted on GitHub Pages and served at [www.mydomain.com](https://www.mydomain.com).
+This is the official website for the WaterWheel App, hosted at [MyWaterWheel.com](https://mywaterwheel.com).

+## How to Update

+Edit `index.html` and `style.css` as needed.
+Then push changes to GitHub or upload manually.

+## Contact

+Email: Info@mywaterwheel.com